Consent of Non-English Speaking Subjects

 It is important to note that simply finding a translator to verbally translate a research consent form is not compliant with federal regulations.
 The verbal process must be accompanied by the written short form.

 For specific directions on how to obtain legally effective consent in these circumstances, please consult the document entitled Instructions for Using Short Form Consent Documentation

 Researchers also may call the IRB office at (913) 588-1240 for assistance.

-Currenlty, the IRB office has a short form in the following languages:
+You can find the short forms currently offered on the Forms and Template page Consent tempalte section.
+The IRB office has a short form in the following languages: